-A follow-up NPS survey question can be standard or qualitative.
+A follow-up NPS survey question can be standard or qualitative and a great addition as a voice of customer methodology.
 In fact, there are some super reliable free NPS survey tools that allow you to create detailed NPS surveys using their readymade templates.

 Let's check out some important NPS open-ended questions: